Portponky/better-terrain/README.md

 ### Why?

 Godot 4 has a terrain system built-in to its tilemap node.
-This system has some tricky behaviors and is tailored towards a very specific usage of tilemaps, rather than a more general case.
+This system has some tricky behaviours and is tailored towards a very specific usage of tilemaps, rather than a more general case.
 It's also quite slow, and the API is difficult to use at runtime.
 There are very large functional gaps caused by the replacement of the Godot 3 autotile system.

 ### Installation